Human Rights

 4. Note – Human Trafficking was flagged as a special area of concern by North Texas area stakeholders.

-Recent: October 31, 2024, Human Rights Workshop Summary and Next Steps
+October 31, 2024, Human Rights Workshop Summary and Next Steps

 If you have questions, concerns, or comments, please email our Chief Human Rights Officer at minal@dallasfwc26.com.